top of page

 Parallel to these developments, theoretical frameworks such as game theory have offered insights into the strategic interactions among conflict actors, providing a understanding of conflict dynamics.
 Another very successful approach relies on the "wisdom of crowds," where collective judgment and prediction markets are used to forecast conflicts, capitalizing on the diverse opinions of a large group of individuals.

 The surge in data availability, including social media feeds, satellite imagery, and real-time reporting, presents both opportunities and challenges for conflict forecasting.
-This workshop aims to delve into these various approaches, and to explore how they can be integrated and leveraged to enhance the accuracy and usefulness of conflict forecasts.
+This workshop explored these various approaches, and investigated how they can be integrated and leveraged to enhance the accuracy and usefulness of conflict forecasts.

 PaCE Workshop participants (7Mar2024)_edited.jpg